The Structural Biology Center (SBC) is a national user facility for macromolecular crystallography at the Advanced Photon Source (APS).

 Announcements

 The APS-U will provide a highly brilliant beam ideally suited for serial crystallography methods.
 Serial crystallography methods have many advantages: they are more biologically relevant at room temperatures and reduce radiation damage by order of magnitude per structure.
 It also encourages the use of small or x-ray sensitive samples with the ability to perform time-resolved measurements.
 Advances in SSX experiments are paramount for the APS-U. This method is expected to flourish with the significant increase in x-ray flux density and a concomitant rise in multi-crystal datasets.
-If you are interested, please contact Karolina Michalska (kmichalska@anl.gov).
-Recent publication: 2'-O methylation of RNA cap in SARS-CoV-2 captured by serial crystallography.
+If you are interested, please contact eBERlight@anl.gov.